Events > Doctoral Events ... > JHD Doctoral Tutorial / DVDB Doctoral Symposium

 Over the years, many influential scholars have acted as the faculty of the Doctoral Tutorial.
 In the early years, there were about 10-15 PhD applicants.
 Since then, an annual average of 40-50 doctoral students have applied to the John H. Dunning Doctoral Tutorial.
 Regretably, only 10 students per year can be accepted and invited to present their doctoral projects to the faculty in a structured one-day format.
 The doctoral thesis project with the most potential (as selected by the faculty immediately following the event) is awarded the EIBA Best Doctoral Thesis Proposal in International Business Award, consisting of a certificate and money prize.
 (Winners are usually announced at the awards ceremony during the conference dinner.)

 Participating students are expected to register for and attend the EIBA Annual Conference.
 (The JHD-DT is a closed, complimentary pre-conference event for those registered PhD student participants who have previously applied for and been accepted to present at the EIBA Doctoral Tutorial.)

 NOTE: Submissions not accepted for the Doctoral Tutorial may be considered for the Doctoral Symposium (see historical facts below and the related event page on this website for more info).
 However, note that there is no guarantee of acceptance (implied or otherwise) for any EIBA doctoral event – the final decisions rest solely with the respective event organisers.

-More information on the 30th John H. Dunning Doctoral Tutorial held at EIBA 2016 in Vienna, Austria, on Friday, December 2, 2016:
+News & information on the 31st John H. Dunning Doctoral Tutorial (JHD-DT) being held at EIBA 2017 in Milan, Italy, on Thursday, December 14, 2017, is available:

 Jean-François Hennart (Tilburg University) & Gabriel R. G. Benito (BI Norwegian Business School)